adamcharnock/lightbus/docs/tutorial/quick-start.md

     print('Oops, bad username or password')
 ```

+Running this script should show you the following:

+    $ python3 ./call_procedure.py
+    Password valid!

+Looking at the other terminal window you have open you should see that
+Lightbus has also reported that it is handled a remote procedure call.

-## Events
+## 2.4 Events

-Events allow services to broadcast a message to any other services that
+Events allow services to broadcast a message to any other services which
-care to listen.
+cares to listen.
 Events are fired by the service which 'owns' the API and
 received by any Lightbus service, which can include the owning service itself
 (as we do below).